top of page

 • More realistic to walking on land compared to swimming

-• Easier for the therapist to gait (movement) patterning
+• Easier for the therapist to influence their movement to reduce land based compensations

 • Can use inclines to aid hindlimb engagement